A-Chicharito-S/A-Chicharito-S.github.io/_posts/2022-02-17-paper-summary-4.md

 ## Introduction

-This summary specifically focuses on the low-resource scenarios for text summarization where there is a very limited number of data is annotated (and we may or may not have access to some other unannotated data).
+This summary specifically focuses on the low-resource scenarios for text summarization where a very limited number of data is annotated (and we may or may not have access to some other unannotated data).

 - **Paper**: